dungeon-revealer/dungeon-revealer/wiki/Getting-Started.md

 ## Players

 Navigate to the server using a web browser and wait at the home page.
 (The connection information is displayed in command prompt for convenience.)
 When the dungeon master is ready, they will push a map to your webpage.
 You will see either a black screen or a partially covered image.
 You can zoom in/out and pan the map.
 On a long click you will place a "point of interest" on the map that will show as a red circle.

+### Hide Chat & Note UI

+Append "?map_only" to the URL in order to hide chat & note UI.
+E.g. `http://localhost:3000/?map_only`.
+This could be useful in a setup where all players are around a table with a single monitor, for example.

+This can also be used with the password parameter: `http://localhost:3000/?map_only&password=foobar123`.